bernard52196/DATA-STRACTURE-EXAM-223007117-NDAGIJIMANA-Bernard/OOP WITH C++/README.md

 This C++ program demonstrates user input handling.
 It includes #include <iostream> for input-output functionality and using namespace std; to simplify code.
 Inside main(), two variables, string name; and int age;, are declared to store user input.
 The cout statements prompt the user to enter their name and age, which are captured using cin >> name; and cin >> age;.
 Finally, cout prints a personalized message using the input values.
 The program ends with return 0;, indicating successful execution.

 Ex4:
 This C++ program performs basic arithmetic operations.
 It starts with #include<iostream> for input-output functionality and using namespace std; to simplify standard library usage.
-Inside main(), two integer variables, a = 20; and b = 2;, are declared.
-The cout statements then print the results of arithmetic operations: addition (a + b), subtraction (a - b), multiplication (a * b), division (a / b), and modulus (a % b), which gives the remainder.
+Inside main(), two integer variables, c = 20; and d = 2;, are declared.
+The cout statements then print the results of arithmetic operations: addition (c + d), subtraction (c - d), multiplication (c * d), division (c / d), and modulus (c % d), which gives the remainder.
 Finally, return 0;  : This indicates that the program finished successfully.